1j01/grype/README.md

 - [ ] Profit

 ## Known issues

-- You can create overlapping and self-intersecting paths (kinda fun though)
+Curved Text Fields:

+- Can't focus field reliably in Firefox (regression)
-- Page is scrolled towards the hidden input when typing
+- Page is scrolled towards the hidden input when typing (can be avoided by setting some subset of the styles `position: fixed; top: 0; left: 0; width: 100%; height: 100svh; overflow: hidden;` on the container element)
-- The viewport is scaled based on width only, requiring scrolling if height > width, and zoom is ineffective (only resizing the width of the viewport scales the content)
+- Slight inaccuracy accumulates over curves, seen in selection highlight, caret position, or editing after placing cursor (Chrome-family browsers only; Firefox works fine)
 - Dilate filter for borders is inefficient (MAY cause lag, not sure how bad)
-- Ctrl+Z doesn't undo text field expansion or creation
-- Slight inaccuracy accumulates over curves, seen in selection highlight, caret position, or editing after placing cursor (Chrome-family browsers only; Firefox works fine)
+- Text selection can be jittery because of the hidden input is always at least one frame behind mouse movement
+- Text selection can get stuck collapsed when the selection is collapsed to a caret; I don't understand this
+- Selection handles for touch may be hard to grab (TODO: expand hitbox beyond visible area, maybe especially upwards)
+- Native selection handles can still be shown; they can't be styled away, but I *have* found a way to push them offscreen (currently pushed by a fixed distance, not always enough)
 - Stylistically:
   - I pictured the text fields being a little boxier around turns (though the text shouldn't turn any sharper)
   - padding for text in text field (along the text axis)
   - margin for text field (along the text axis) (borders currently overlap)

+"Grype" demo app:

+- You can create overlapping and self-intersecting paths (kinda fun though)
+- The viewport is scaled based on width only, requiring scrolling if height > width, and zoom is ineffective (only resizing the width of the viewport scales the content)
+- Ctrl+Z doesn't undo text field expansion or creation
 - Code quality:
   - I don't like the name `updateVisuals`
   - `// allow text selection on existing items...` block is outdated (at least comment, maybe behavior)
+  - `#simple-border` filter is created in grype.js, referenced in curved-text-field.js (should avoid dilate filter entirely though)

 ## Project name

-Project name: Grype ("grid type")
+I started with the project name Grype ("grid type" / "gripe")
 Tagline: "if you have gripes with this tool, just know that it didn't have a purpose in creating it"

+But this project has evolved to be more about the text field than the (currently useless) grid based app, so I think a better name would be Serpentype.
+Not that that wasn't the core of the project, but you know, it can do more than grids!
+It accepts arbitrary paths.

 ## Future Directions